yalcantara/cpplib-dpiw/README.md

 ### Running locally
-To run the `main` program, besides doing the above steps, you'll also need to set the following variables in a properties file, named db.properties:
+To run the `main` program, besides doing the above steps, you'll also need to set the following variables in a properties file, named `db.properties`:

 ```shell
 app_user = <username>
 app_pass = <password>
 app_tnsp = <TNS connection>
 ```
-The parent dir containing the db.properties file must be set in an environment variable named app_config_path.
+The parent dir containing the `db.properties` file must be set in an environment variable named `app_config_path`.
 If you'd like to use Oracle cloud wallet, you can specify the path where the wallet is in the .ora file.
 Please consult Oracle Documentation regarding connection strings, TNS, and Client Wallet.